Britain's daily testing target may have been met: minister

 “Our ultimate goal is that anyone who needs a test should have one ...
 Testing will help to keep it (the infection rate) under control once we are out, but lack of testing has not kept us in lockdown a day longer.”

-Reporting by Kate Holton and Elizabeth Piper; editing by Michael Holden, William Maclean
+Reporting by Kate Holton and Elizabeth Piper; editing by Michael Holden, William Maclean and Toby Chopra